-If PPA funds are unspent at the end of the school year, they must be reported as deferred revenue for future spending within the BAP Allocation.
+If funds generated through these three allocations are unspent at the end of the school year, they must be reported as deferred revenue for future spending within the BAP Allocation.

-School boards are required to deliver Indigenous Languages and First Nations, Métis, and Inuit Studies courses if a minimum of 9 secondary pupils of the board enroll in the course.
+School boards are required to deliver Indigenous Languages and First Nations, Métis, and Inuit Studies courses if a minimum of 8 secondary pupils of the board enroll in the course.
 These courses are funded through the Pupil Foundation and the Indigenous Education Grants within the GSN.